Teaching

 I graduated from the Conference Interpreting M.A. programme at the University of Applied Sciences in Cologne with a first and immediately began my translation and interpreting career at the German national railway company, Deutsche Bahn AG.
 There, I gathered valuable translation and interpreting experience in a broad range of fields (e.g., railway engineering, logistics, HR, IT, works councils, etc.), before becoming a freelance conference interpreter in 2017.
 My working languages are English, French and German.
 I also regularly teach sight translation, liaison interpreting and conference interpreting (German – English) at the University of Applied Sciences in Cologne on a freelance basis.

+I have always had a passion for both learning and teaching foreign languages and now have more than 10 years’ experience as an English and French teacher in adult education.
+I began my research academic career as a part-time research assistant and lecturer in English Education and Applied Linguistics at Osnabrück University (Germany) in 2016.
 My PhD project was at the crossroads between applied linguistics and English language teaching research: I conducted several corpus-based multivariate analyses of the language of English as a Foreign Language (EFL) textbooks used in secondary schools in France, Germany and Spain.
 I defended my PhD thesis in July 2022 (summa cum laude).
 In parallel to my doctoral studies, I also completed an M.Sc. in Cognitive Science at the Institute of Cognitive Science in Osnabrück, specialising in linguistics and cognitive psychology with a focus on instructed second language acquisition.

 Education